What do we do?

 NHS Appointments: It is also possible to have your treatment at the Grosvenor Hospital Chester, under the terms of Choose and Book NHS agreement in England, by choosing to see Mr Bobic in Monday or Tuesday morning knee clinic (8:40 appointment only).

 Patient History Form

-If you have an appointment to see Mr Bobic please download, print and complete Patient History Form by hand.
+If you have an appointment to see Professor Bobic please download, print and complete Patient History Form by hand.
 Bring it with you, with copies of other relevant medical documents (clinical letters, physiotherapy reports, x-ray and MRI reports and films, operation records, etc.).

 Your personal and clinical data, video-clips and digital clinical, arthroscopic and MR images will be stored and kept on a secure standalone computer and back-up drive, according to the Data Protection Act 1998.
 We are registered with the Information Commissioner's Office under the Data Protection Act.

 This information will be available to Nuffield or Spire Hospitals but will not be shared with anybody else.
 Nuffield or Spire staff or auditors may request access to your medical file at any time to verify the accuracy of the collected data and to determine the safety and efficacy of your treatment.
 We will share this anonymised clinical information with the health authorities and the results may be used for scientific reports, publications or presentations.
 Your knee operation may be recorded digitally and kept as a part of your record, and may be used for research, outcome studies, training and educational purposes.
 If we wish to publish any of your clinical data or images, even if they do not identify you personally, we will ask for your written permission.